dbos-inc/dbos-hackathon/README.md

 But be careful!
 A chaos monkey daemon is also running in your application!
 After a few seconds, the chaos monkey will kill your process.
-You need to add DBOS to your pipeline so it can recover from failures and make progress despite the monkey's best efforts.
+You need to turn your document ingestion pipeline into a DBOS durable workflow so it can recover from failures and make progress despite the monkey's best efforts.

 If you correctly add DBOS to your code, when you restart your app after crashes, your app should print something like:
 ```
 15:36:34 [    INFO] (dbos:_dbos.py:485) Recovering <N> workflows from application version ...
 ```

 Congrats!
-You no longer need to restart indexing documents from the beginning after crashes.
-Simply watch DBOS to recover workflows from where they left off.
+You no longer need to restart document ingestion from the beginning after crashes.
+DBOS will automatically recover your document ingestion workflow from where it left off.

 After your documents are ingested, you can ask questions of the model to see if your data has been correctly ingested.
-For example, you may ask it:
+For example, you can ask it:

 ```
 > What was Apple's basic earnings per share and diluted EPS in 2020?